 Students who have prior experience in a classroom setting may be given credit towards the completion of their overall field experience/observation hours requirement.

 Those who wish to pursue this reduction in their overall field experience/observation hours requirement must adhere to the following criteria:

 - Must be employed in a classroom setting for at least three full years.
 Their employment must be verified by the program director for Teacher Education prior to the start of the class that requires the field experience/observation hours. - Students who wish to be granted credit must make their request to the program director for Teacher Education prior to the start of the class that requires the field experience/observation hours.
-Requests will not be considered after the second week of the course. - Students will not be given credit in ECE107 unless they have previous, verifiable experience in a leadership capacity of an early childhood program.
-The verifiable experience must meet the following criteria: (1) The leadership experience must have been for a minimum of three full years, and (2) The leadership experience must have been at a licensed location.
-You will be required to provide a copy of the facilities license. - The maximum experience credit given will be half of the total hours required for the program, unless otherwise permitted by the Teacher Education program director - Should a student wish to apply their experience for full credit for the entire class, then they will be required to follow the EGCC guidelines and produce a portfolio for the Teacher Education program demonstrating they have met the Ohio teaching standards.
+Requests may not be considered after the third week of the course. - To have your prior instructional experience be considered for potential reduction in your required field experience/observation hours, your immediate supervisor would need to send the program director an email (from their work email) with the following information: - Specific dates of employment (hire date included) - Specific responsibilities during your employment - The maximum experience credit given will be half of the total hours required for the program, unless otherwise permitted by the Teacher Education program director - Should a student wish to apply their experience for full credit for the entire class, then they will be required to follow the EGCC guidelines and produce a portfolio for the Teacher Education program demonstrating they have met the Ohio teaching standards.
 Students wishing to pursue this option will need to reach out to the college admissions department for more information.